DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/creating-the-perfect-teacher-job-advert.md

 It’s important you make a distinction between which of these are required or desired.
 Candidates are likely to take literal notice of this information, so don’t state that they must have a certain level of education if in reality you’d be more lenient with that.

-You don’t want to put anyone off applying by making the criteria too strict, but you also don’t want to have a flood of applications to wade through if you’re to vague with your description.
+You don’t want to put anyone off applying by making the criteria too strict, but you also don’t want to have a flood of applications to wade through if you’re too vague with your description.

 ## What should you check before you publish your job advert?